 While I do not expect to see the round take over the handgun market, it does seem to be holding onto its popularity.
 Perhaps it is even gaining a little ground.

 At least two companies will offer new pistols in the big cartridge next month.
 The first is from Coonan.
 Coonan is a company that originally captured the shooting community’s attention with a 1911-style pistol chambered in .357 Magnum.
 Those guns proved to be popular.
 Since then, the company added the .45 ACP to its catalog of pistols.

 For 2017, Coonan will also add the 10mm as a chambering option in its guns.
 Fans of the company’s craftsmanship will be able to pick one of these up in the coming months.

 Compared to today, the self-defense ammunition was not terribly effective.
-Rounds like the Hydra-Shok and SilverTip were good for the time, but nowhere near as effective as today’s Gold Dot, HST and PDX1.
-Consequently, caliber selection was a much more relevant to the elusive concept of stopping power.
+Rounds like the Hydra-Shok and SilverTip were good for the time, but nowhere near as effective as today’s Gold Dot, HST, and PDX1.
+Consequently, caliber selection was much more relevant to the elusive concept of stopping power.

 The FBI and other law enforcement agencies began looking at the 10mm as an alternative, but it presented problems of its own.
 Winchester and Smith & Wesson teamed up and developed the .40 S&W cartridge as an alternative to all of the existing rounds.

 The .40 was seen as having nearly the effectiveness of a .45 ACP, but with guns having capacities closer to the 9mm.
 It used the same diameter bullet as the 10mm, but with less pressure and recoil.
 It seemed like the best of all worlds, and police departments and shooters took to it extremely quickly.